 Real Estate Taxes

 On April 1, real estate taxes for the previous year become delinquent, and a 3% interest charge is added to the tax bill.
 For example, unpaid 2015 real estate taxes will become delinquent on April 1, 2016.
 If delinquent taxes are not paid on or before May 31, 2016, they will be included in the annual Pinellas County Tax Certificate Sale, which is advertised in advance for three consecutive weeks.
 After May 31, 2016, personal checks are not accepted for delinquent real estate taxes.
 Delinquent taxes may be paid with cash, cashier’s check, money order, credit card, or wire transfer made payable to “Pinellas County Tax Collector.”
 Personal or business checks are not accepted.
-For instructions on wire transfers, please email firstname.lastname@example.org.
+If you wish to make a wire transfer, please follow these instructions.
+If you have questions or need assistance with your wire transfer, please email email@example.com.

 The tax certificate sale, required by Florida law each year, is an online auction where investors receive a certificate for paying taxes that remain delinquent.
 In return, the investor receives an annual interest rate that will be added to the delinquent tax bill.
 The interest rates start at 18%, and certificates are awarded to the investor who accepts the lowest rate.
 If there are no bids on a particular certificate, it is issued to Pinellas County at 18% annual interest.